July 25, 2021

 S. Ladshmanan and S. Prakash; "Human prepuce: some aspects of structure and function"; Indian Journal of Surgery, pp 134-137; 1980.
 (Some sources state that Parkash's name was misspelled by the printer.)

 George Hill; "Foreskin motion generates Meissner corpuscle stimulation"; BMJ; September 10, 1994.
 "Circumcision amputates the ridged band and tightens the penile skin, thereby destroying the gliding action that was first described by Lakshamanan and later by Warren & Bigelow."

 Jim Bigelow, Ph.D.; "The Joy of Uncircumcising!
-Restore Your Birthright and Maximize Your Sexual Pleasure, 2nd Edition, p 17"; Hourglass Book Publishing; 1995
+Restore Your Birthright and Maximize Your Sexual Pleasure, 2nd Edition, p 17 (p 33 in the pdf); Hourglass Book Publishing; 1995

 The chapter began with a quote from Genesis 1:27, 31: "So God created man in his own image, in the image of God he created him; male and female he created them....
 And God saw that everything that he had made, and behold it was very good."
 Apparently Bigelow attempted to use a religious form of the Appeal to Nature fallacy, arguing that the foreskin must be good because God created it.
 Interestingly, he did not quote from Genesis 17:9-14, which mandates that every male among God's chosen people must be circumcised.